mguludag/mguludag/README.md

 ### Hi there, I'm M. Galib 👋

 ## I'm a C++ and Qt Developer!
-- 🔭 I’m currently working on a Cross Platform anti-blocking app!
+- 🔭 I’m currently working on a Cross Platform anti-censorship app!
 - 🌱 I’m currently learning about C++20 🤣
 - 💬 Ask me about C++ and Qt
 - 🥅 2020 Goals: Learn and use C++20 on my projects